X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 To get the top of RAM and the number of available banks, set carry flag.

+Note that the number of RAM banks is for informational purposes or for use by other programs.
+The KERNAL does not use this value itself.

 **Getting the number of usable RAM banks:**

 On the X16, calling MEMTOP with the carry flag set